-Decision to Receipt of referral to Reporter initial Offence Hearing.
-19.6 Decision to initial Non-offence Hearing, 18.6 20 40 60 80 100 120 0 140 w orking days
+Decision to Initial to initial Offence Hearing, 22.4 Decision to initial Non-offence Hearing, 16.7 40 80 100 0 20 60 120 140 working days

-Figure 7.1 Average working days from referral receipt to Children's Hearing decision in 2015/16
+Figure 7.1 Average working days from referral receipt to Children's Hearing decision in 2016/17

-The median for offence referrals was 60 days against an average of 75 days, while the median for care and protection referrals was 111 days against an average of 123 days.
+The median for offence referrals was 53 days against an average of 76 days, while the median for care and protection referrals was 111 days against an average of 123 days.

-The difference between the average and the median (15 days for offence referrals and 12 days for care and protection referrals) illustrates the effect that prolonged cases have on the overall performance on this measure.
+The difference between the average and the median (23 days for offence referrals and 12 days for care and protection referrals) illustrates the effect that prolonged cases have on the overall performance on this measure.

-SCRA's performance against targets in 2015/16
+SCRA's performance against targets in 2016/17

-Performance against the Key Performance Indicators (KPIs) contained in the 2014-17 Corporate Plan has been positive, with five of the nine reportable indicators met for the year and the remaining four indicators being close to target.
-Improvements have been seen against decisions within 50 days, Hearing scheduling and property standards.
+Performance against the Key Performance Indicators (KPIs) contained in the 2014-17 Corporate Plan has been positive, with five of the nine reportable indicators met for the year and the remaining operational target, Hearings scheduled within 20 working days, being close to target.
+Improvements have been seen against decisions within 50 days, Hearing scheduling, initial Hearings to disposal and property standards.
 Table 7.3 shows the performance against targets with the change from the previous year expressed as percentage points (pp).

-Fuller information around performance is included in SCRA's 2015/16 Annual Report.
+Fuller information around performance is included in SCRA's 2016/17 Annual Report.

-Table 7.3 SCRA's performance against targets in 2015/16
+Table 7.3 SCRA's performance against targets in 2016/17

-Outcomes for Children and Families Target 2015/16 Performance 2015/16 Change from 2014/15 The percentage of Hearings scheduled to take place within 20 working days.
-74% 71% up 3.4pp The percentage of decisions on referrals made within 50 working days of receipt 73% 76% up 9.1pp Outcomes for Panel Members, Partners and Staff Target 2015/16 Performance 2015/16 Change from 2014/15 The degree to which SCRA core properties comply with SCRA property standards 90% 87% up 0.7pp The percentage of initial Hearings proceeding to disposal 75% 77% down 1.3pp Organisational Efficiency Outcomes Target 2015/16 Performance 2015/16 Change from 2014/15 Organisational Efficiency Outcomes Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual revenue spends as a percentage of 2015/16 2015/16 2014/15 Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual capital spends as a percentage of 2015/16 Within 1% 2015/16 0.1% 2014/15 n/a Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual capital spends as a percentage of the available capital budget The Scottish Government efficiency savings target will 2015/16 Within 1% Within 5% 0.1% 1.3% 2014/15 n/a n/a
+Outcomes for Children and Families Target 2016/17 Performance 2016/17 Change from 2015/16 The percentage of Hearings scheduled to take place within 20 working days.
+76% 75% up 4.0pp The percentage of decisions on referrals made within 50 working days of receipt 78% 78% up 1.9pp Outcomes for Panel Members, Partners and Staff Target 2016/17 Performance 2016/17 Change from 2015/16 The degree to which SCRA core properties comply with SCRA property standards 90% 90% up 2.7pp The percentage of initial Hearings proceeding to disposal 76% 77% up 0.7pp Organisational Efficiency Outcomes Target 2016/17 Performance 2016/17 Change from 2015/16 Organisational Efficiency Outcomes Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual revenue spends as a percentage of 2016/17 2016/17 2015/16 Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual capital spends as a percentage of 2016/17 Within 1% 0.0% 2015/16 n/a Variance in annual revenue spends as a percentage of the available revenue budget Variance in annual capital spends as a percentage of the available capital budget The Scottish Government efficiency savings target will 2016/17 Within 1% Within 5% 2016/17 0.0% 8.6% 2015/16 n/a n/a